 How to upload files on G-drive using Drive file stream on your desktop

-Drive file stream app once installed on your desktop will enable you to use Google drive as a local drive on your computer.
+Drive file stream app once installed on your desktop will enable you to use Google Drive as a local drive on your computer.
 As the name suggests all the data that you save on the drive can be streamed when the need arises.

-- In order to upload files on your desktop you first have to install Drive File stream on your computer
+- In order to upload files on your desktop you first have to install Drive File Stream on your computer

 - After thoroughly following the instructions you will find the Drive File Stream either on the top right (MAC) or bottom right(windows) of the screen

-- You will find Google Drive folder that is ready to have files uploaded after clicking on the Drive files stream icon
+- You will find the Google Drive folder that is ready to have files uploaded after clicking on the Drive files stream icon

-- You can later efficiently sort and organize your Google drive
+- You can later efficiently sort and organize your Google Drive